HubbleCommand/HubbleCommand.github.io/_projects/godot/directional-sprites.md

 It would appear that this is just not worth it, or to just do the script approach.
 The other thing is that the systems in 2D are usually very different than in 3D.
 Cameras are, in general, fixed to a certain direction, meaning that the major problem stated above with the Script approach doesn't apply here.

+#### "Workaround" for 2D shadows
+Calling this a workaround seems disingenuous, as it really isn't that much of a fix.

+Just use an appropriately-shaped `LightOccluder2D` that provides an appropriate shadow cast for all angles of the sprite.

+Now, this only works for sprites with little topographical varience.
+This will work for say, a human, but less likely for a long bus.